univention/ucsschool-id-connector/docs/admin.rst

-The slow way would be to  `create a user`_   individually (and make sure to ammend the required properties), and then import the user in a second step.
+The slow way would be to  `create a user`_   individually (and make sure to amend the required properties), and then import the user in a second step.
 You can read all about importing users in the `Import CLI manual (german only)`_.